Mrs. Anne Makori EBS.

 Inquiries that followed – Justice Waki-led Commission of Inquiry into Post-Election Violence, report by Philip Alston-led United Nations Special Rapporteur on Extra – Judicial Killings and Justice Philip Ransley-led National Task Force on Police Reforms – all agreed on the need to transform policing in the country.

 This reality led to huge changes in the country’s foundations including the promulgation of a new supreme law – Constitution of Kenya 2010.

-With it came other statutes – the IPOA Act of 2012 is one of them.
+With it came other statutes – IPOA Act of 2012 is one of them.

 IPOA has since established firm structures to support its operations, including staffing from relevant fields of expertise, as well as providing required equipment and other tools to ensure the Authority lives up to expectations.

-The Authority achieves this through research which influences policy decisions, admitting and processing complaints, conducting investigations, inspecting police premises including detention cells and monitoring activities of the police that affect members of the public, among others.
+The Authority achieves this through admitting and processing complaints, conducting investigations, inspecting police premises including detention cells and monitoring activities of the police that affect members of the public, among others.

 In doing so, achievements and challenges realised by the Authority have over time been shared in statutory bi-yearly performance reports and annual reports, besides other documents released regularly by the Authority.

 However, the Authority undertakes many activities that culminate into these successes on one hand and on the other, reveal bottlenecks that present an opportunity to review how we do things, all with the aim of giving better services to the citizens.